debanga/debanga/README.md

 - Recipient of Mitacs-INRIA Globalink Research Award and Four-Year Doctoral Fellowship at UBC.
 - 15+ in peer reviewed research papers in conferences and journals ([Google Scholar](https://scholar.google.com/citations?user=a7LQA8cAAAAJ&hl=en&oi=ao)).
 - Love to travel.
 18 countries and counting.
+- I have also hosted several meetups related to language exchange and artificial intelligence in Canada and Europe.
+- I was featured in Entrepreneur Middle-East magazine.
 - Homepage: https://debanga.github.io
 - LinkedIn: https://www.linkedin.com/in/debanga/